“Never get so busy making a living that you forget to make a life.” —Dolly Parton, Singer.

 Recently I was at a seminar at which Michael Crossland was speaking (if you have not googled him, you should).
 Michael, an accomplished businessperson and an elite sportsman, was diagnosed before his first birthday with an incurable form of cancer.
 He spent a quarter of his life in hospitals receiving treatment, and was eventually told his only hope of survival was to undergo a drug trial test that would most likely kill him – but offered a very small chance of beating the cancer.
 Everyone who took the trial, except for Michael passed away, yet he didn’t.
 He lived to not only tell the tale, but to remind everyone else what is important in life.

 Hearing his talk got me thinking.
-Does the way society tells us to measure success mean that is comes at the cost of our wellbeing?
+Does the way society tells us to measure success mean that it comes at the cost of our well-being?
 Think about this:

 Are you an achiever or performer?

 Those who can’t do teach.
 Some of us are so caught up in long lists of things to tick off that we become obsessed with achieving, but not performing.
 The difference is that you may be able to cram a hundred tasks into your day, but when you stop and reflect on how well you did those tasks you might realise that you simply completed them, but didn’t excel at any of them.
 This is start of the feeling of getting ‘burnt out’ and life can begin to feel mundane.
 The excitement we should be feeling because we are alive and happy, is taken over by an overwhelming feeling of failing to keep up.

 What’s your perspective on life?

 In other words, what’s really important to you?
 If you were told you only had a year left to live, what are the things that would be most important to you?
 Michael in his talk told of how many times he was faced with this question, and each time he chose to focus on what really mattered to him.
 So if this was you, would you be thinking about the title you have at work?
 The material possessions you owned?
 Or, your family and the precious moments that you have to spend with them?